Here is the replay of today's edition of RTA Live.

 Chief Executive Officer

-Editor's Note: Below is an excerpt and chart from today's Morning Newsletter written by Hedgeye CEO Keith McCullough.
-Click here to learn more and subscribe.
+Editor's Note: The chart and brief blurb below are from today's Morning Newsletter written by Hedgeye CEO Keith McCullough.
+It costs $1 a day to subscribe.
+Learn more and subscribe here.

 On the road yesterday in Boston, Darius Dale and I were spending a lot of time on risk managing the short-term within our longer-term view.
 That can be summarized in a picture (slide 52 of our Q2 Macro Themes deck) as follows: